The Julia Robinson Math Festival will return to Chapel Hill on Sunday, October 23, 2022 from 1:00 – 4:00 pm in the Carolina Union.

 Will there be any food available?

-There is food available for purchase at Alpine Bagels in the Carolina Union very close by.
+There may be food available for purchase at Alpine Bagels in the Carolina Union very close by.
 You are also welcome to bring your own snacks and lunch.

 Where can I park?